 Financial Benefits: Breaking Down the Cost of a CCRC

 The cost of buying or renting a unit in a Continuing Care Retirement Community can seem expensive when compared to other living accommodation options.
 However, for most adults, CCRCs allow them to live without worrying about the future.
-While the entrance fee and rental cost of CCRCs are high, they include a variety of services and amenities.
+While the entrance fee and rental costs of CCRCs are high, they include a variety of services and amenities.

 Entry Fees– Most CCRCs require up-front entry fees.
 However, this is not as daunting as it sounds.
 These entry fees are often largely refundable depending on how long the resident lives in the community.
 Many Maplewood at Mayflower Place entry fees, for example, comes with a 60% refundable option, where the resident receives 60% of their initial entry fee back whenever the contract ends.
 Maplewood at Mayflower Place also offers additional contract options.
 When you begin looking into different communities, ask about these up-front costs and find out whether or not they’re refundable.